sourav215/reactPractice/JavaScriptQuestions.md

 In other words,

-- closure is a `function instance` remembering its outer variables even after the outer function has executed.
+- closure is the combination of `function instance` remembering its outer variables even after the outer function has executed.

 ### Advantages of closures